-In 2018, our Compensation Committee approved a revised, stand-alone clawback policy designed to align with current market practice with respect to clawback policies.
-Under this policy, subject to certain exceptions, if Peabody is required to prepare an accounting restatement due to material noncompliance with any financial reporting requirement under the U.S. federal securities laws, and the Board determines any current or former Section 16 officer of Peabody who received certain incentive-based compensation (including STIP awards and PSUs) has willfully committed an act of fraud, dishonesty, or intentional disregard of Company policies in the performance of his or her duties as a Section 16 officer that contributed to the noncompliance that resulted in Peabody's obligation to prepare the accounting restatement, the Board may recover from each such culpable officer "excess incentive-based compensation."
+In 2018, our Compensation Committee approved a revised, stand-alone clawback policy designed to align with the prevailing market practice with respect to clawback policies.
+Under this policy, subject to certain exceptions, if Peabody is required to prepare an accounting restatement due to material noncompliance with any financial reporting requirement under the U.S. federal securities laws, and the Board determines any current or former Section 16 officer of Peabody who received certain incentive-based compensation (including STIP, equity and cash-based long-term incentive awards) has willfully committed an act of fraud, dishonesty, or intentional disregard of Company policies in the performance of his or her duties as a Section 16 officer that contributed to the noncompliance that resulted in Peabody's obligation to prepare the accounting restatement, the Board may recover from each such culpable officer "excess incentive-based compensation."
 For this purpose, excess incentive-based compensation generally is the amount of incentive-based compensation received by the culpable officer in excess of the amount that otherwise would have been received had such incentive-based compensation been determined based on the accounting restatement.
 The clawback policy applies to incentive-based compensation for which the applicable performance period ended (or, for stock options, the grant was made) in, or in the three years prior to, the year in which the Board determines that an accounting restatement is required.
+The SEC has recently finalized new rules directing the NYSE and other stock exchanges to adopt requirements for listed companies to develop and implement clawback policies.
+The NYSE recently proposed its rule to conform closely to the applicable language of the SEC rules.
+Our Compensation Committee will review our existing clawback policy to ensure that it is in compliance with the final NYSE rule once effective.